Allar/allar.github.io/_posts/2014-09-25-Setup-Perforce-Digital.md

 3. A shell will appear with the prompt `login as:`.
 Type in `root` and hit Enter.
 4. Type in your password given to you in the droplet email.

     > When you type in your password, no characters will appear, but rest assured your input is being sent.
-A shortcut you can use is if you put your password in your clipboard, you can right click once to paste in the shell terminal and then hit enter.
+A shortcut you can use is if you put your password in your clipboard, you can right-click once to paste in the shell terminal and then hit enter.

-5. You will be forced to change your root password.
+5. DigitalOcrean makes it required to change your root password after your initial login.
 Enter your root password again, then enter a new password twice to change it. **Be sure to remember this password.**
 6. If you end up at a prompt of `root@yourhostname:~#` or something very similar, you are now logged in.

 ![PuTTY Configuration](/assets/DigitalOcean_Putty.PNG)